-- 1. The scope and severity assigned the deficiency by the Office of Long Term Care, unless the scope and severity allege substandard quality of care or immediate jeopardy; - 2.
-Any remedies imposed; - 3.
-Any alleged failure of the survey team to comply with a requirement of the survey process; - 4.
-Any alleged inconsistency of the survey team in citing deficiencies among facilities; and, - 5.
+- a.
+The scope and severity assigned the deficiency by the Office of Long Term Care, unless the scope and severity allege substandard quality of care or immediate jeopardy; - b.
+Any remedies imposed; - c.
+Any alleged failure of the survey team to comply with a requirement of the survey process; - d.
+Any alleged inconsistency of the survey team in citing deficiencies among facilities; and - e.
 Any alleged inadequacy or inaccuracy of the IDR process.